Frequently Asked Questions About Visiting the OAC

 Where do I park?

-Complimentary parking is available on the east side of the OAC.
-Visitors can access the main parking lot from Atwater Street and a smaller lot from St. Aubin Street.
-See parking map.
+Parking is free on the east side of the OAC.
+Visitors can into the main parking lot from Atwater Street and a smaller lot from St. Aubin Street.
+See Directions & Parking.

 Can I get snacks while I’m there?